Ming Dynasty Imperial City

 - Opening Hours:

-- 9:00-18:30 (Closed on Mondays, open on free admission days and during July and August)
+- 9:00–18:30 (Closed Mondays, except on free admission days and during July & August)

 -